-Measure and improve employee mood with a Celpax device.
+Measure and improve employee morale with a Celpax device.
 FAQs:

 Ask questions and check out our full support center here.

 An easy way for employees to give instant and anonymous feedback to their company, to let their leaders know if they’re pushing in the right direction.
 The objective is to improve your workplace.

 Leaders get ongoing insights, making it easy to detect in advance if employee motivation is going down, and work preventative.
 Companies can work in a agile way and take continuous action to improve at work.

 The Celpax is a physical device which hangs on the wall by the company exit door.
 It has the same, simple, question to all employees every day:

 - Press the Green or Red button once